Uniforms of the Malaysian Army: No 1: Ceremonial dress

-The generic No. 1 Dress for Malaysian Army commissioned officers and warrant officers.
+The generic No. 1 Dress for Malaysian Army commissioned officers and Warrant Officer Class 1.
 This uniform is worn by most corps and regiments, excluding those that have their own distinct versions.

-The generic No. 1 Dress for Malaysian Army personnel from private rank up to Warrant Officer Class 2.
-This uniform is worn by most corps and regiments, excluding those that have their own distinct versions.
+The No. 1 Dress serves as the generic ceremonial uniform for Malaysian Army personnel ranging from the rank of Private to Warrant Officer Class 2, across corps and regiments that do not maintain dedicated uniform variants.
+Personnel holding the rank of Sergeant and above are distinguished by the addition of a red sash worn across the shoulder.

 No. 1 Dress of the Royal Armoured Corps.
 This specific uniform design is worn by officers.

 No. 1 Dress of the Royal Armoured Corps.
 This specific uniform design is worn by other ranks.